-I like to wear my white lace top with black bra.
+I like to wear my white lace top with a black bra.
 I almost always wear black bras (and never white), so the white lace top wouldn’t be an exception to that.
-Though, it matches perfectly with white or nude bra also, I find it a bit too conventional for my taste, plus I love the texture that the black color gives to parts of the lace.
+Though it matches perfectly with a white or nude bra also, I find it a bit too conventional for my taste, plus I love the texture that the black color gives to parts of the lace.

 Anzeige/ad | Adlinks included